 There are two well-known versions for the naming of the municipality.
 The first one is linked to the location of the municipality whereas the second one is related to the miraculous icon of Panayia Chrysoyeriotissa ("Panayia" in Greek means "Virgin Mary").

-According to the first version, the municipality was named "Yeri" because it is built on a windy hill ("ayeri" in Greek means wind).
+According to the first version, the municipality was named "Geri" because it is built on a windy hill ("ayeri" in Greek means wind).
 In the Great Cyprus Encyclopaedia, this version is substantiated as follows: "In Cyprus, the high peaks of windy mountains were called "aeras" or "aerides" (wind) whereas the windy hill was called "ayerin".
-Consequently, the municipality was named Yeri which derives from "Ayerin".
+Consequently, the municipality was named Geri which derives from "Ayerin".

 The second version is based on oral tradition.
 In particular, as it is often narrated by the elderly residents of the municipality, the naming of the municipality is related to the miraculous icon of Panayia Chrysoyeriotissa.
 Pregnant women of the municipality, full of faith, prayed to Panayia Chrysoyeriotissa so that they would give birth to healthy children.

-Until the 90's, Yeri was a small village whose inhabitants' main occupation was the breeding of goat-sheep, cows and to a less extent the cultivation of cereals and olive-trees.
-According to Gauntry, as Karouzis states, Yeri was well-known for the production of pumpkins.
+Until the 90's, Geri was a small village whose inhabitants' main occupation was the breeding of goat-sheep, cows and to a less extent the cultivation of cereals and olive-trees.
+According to Gauntry, as Karouzis states, Geri was well-known for the production of pumpkins.

 Nowadays, most of the residents work in Nicosia and only a few of them are still occupied in stock breeding and agriculture.